taufik-nurrohman/statically/about.md

 ### Our Goals

 We are a group of people who have passion in the open source code community.
-Our goal for this service is to provide the greatest possible convenience to developers so that they don&rsquo;t have to set up a personal web server just to showcase their projects online.
+Our goal for this service is to provide the greatest possible convenience to developers so that they don&rsquo;t have to set up a personal web server just to store and to showcase their projects online.
 We know that most open source project is built with a lack of financial support and is intended not to get any benefit financially.
 We try to help you with that, so you can focus only on the development process.

 ### Our Team